QwazyWabbitWOS/q2admin-tsmod/readme.txt

 This version of the dll needs to be placed in the quake2/debug or quake2/release subdirectory with the default name for the dll.
 It then loads the game dll from the quake2/mod folder without needing to rename the game dll to gamex86.real.dll.
-If you want to keep the renaming convention, set quake2dirsupport = FALSE in the zb_init.c file and rebuild. <QwazyWabbit>
+If you want to keep the renaming convention, set quake2dirsupport = "No" in the q2admin.txt file. <QwazyWabbit>

 Original Q2Admin readme.txt follows: